Grace Kelly: Legacy

 In 1955, Kelly was photographed by Howell Conant in Jamaica.
 He photographed her without makeup in a naturalistic setting, a departure from the traditional portrayal of actresses.
 The resulting photographs were published in Collier's, with a celebrated photo of her rising from the water with wet hair making the cover.
-Following Grace's marriage, Conant was the unofficial photographer to the House of Grimaldi and extensively photographed her, Rainier, and their three children.
+Following Grace's marriage, Conant was the unofficial photographer to the House of Grimaldi and extensively photographed her, her husband, and their three children.
 In 1992, Conant published Grace, a book of photographs that he took during her 26-year tenure as Princess of Monaco.
 Princess Grace has been depicted by many pop artists, including Andy Warhol and James Gill.
 Warhol made a portrait of her for the Institute of Contemporary Art, Philadelphia as a limited edition silkscreen in 1984.

 In 2012, Grace's childhood home was made a Pennsylvania historic landmark, and a historical marker was placed on the site.
 The house, located at 3901 Henry Avenue in the East Falls section of Philadelphia, was built by her father John B. Kelly Sr. in 1929.
 Grace lived in the house until 1950, and Prince Rainier III proposed to her there in 1955.
 The Kelly family sold the property in 1974.
-Prince Albert of Monaco purchased the property, speculating that the home would be used either as museum space or as offices for the Princess Grace Foundation.
+Prince Albert of Monaco later purchased the property, speculating that the home would be used either as museum space or as offices for the Princess Grace Foundation.